qcwaaap/frontend-project-44/README.md

 # Brain-games

 My game was created for the purpose of an educational project.
 It includes five simple games.
 Before each game the rules are described so I will not duplicate this information
+- To install the game on your computer you need to enter the command **git clone + link repository** in your terminal

 How use these games: